OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/doe_driver.rst

 `DOEDriver` facilitates performing a design of experiments (DOE) with your OpenMDAO model.
 It will run your model multiple times with different values for the design variables depending on the selected input generator.
-A number of generators are available, each with it's own parameters that can be specified when it is instantiated:
+A number of generators are available, each with its own parameters that can be specified when it is instantiated:

 * :class:`UniformGenerator<openmdao.drivers.doe_generators.UniformGenerator>`
 * :class:`FullFactorialGenerator<openmdao.drivers.doe_generators.FullFactorialGenerator>`